HOW TO SLEEP LIKE A BABY WHEN YOU’RE EXPECTING ONE

 With higher oestrogen and progesterone levels and an increase in blood volume everywhere.
 Your nose my feel engorged (because it is) and you may feel like you have a perpetual cold.

 Tip: Saline nasal sprays are good for the nose, are safe and ease congestion through the night.

 4. Frequent need to pee

-With an increase in hCG (pregnancy hormone) and those kidneys working overtime to filter a whopping 50% more blood than usual, your pee-ing will be at an all-time high.
-Wait for the third trimester.. you’ll be just like the Trevi Fountain 😉
+With an increase in hCG (pregnancy hormone), your kidneys will be working overtime to filter a whopping 50% more blood than usual, this means your pee-ing will be at an all-time high.. you’ll be just like the Trevi Fountain 🙂

 Tip: Drink plenty of fluids through the day but less in the late afternoon, and remember to take a pee before you jump into bed.